 As an e-commerce platform, Shopware 6 offers a wide spectrum of features that enables the simple configuration of a shop.
 A basic part of a shop is invariably the product and its property.
 A product itself contains many specifications and fields that are required to be filled by the owner, which can also be confusing and frustrating.

+Since in a shop it is always expected to be a large number of products, insertion one by one throughout the platform can be troublesome and there’s a big possibility of problems occurring.
+The most optimal possibility is considered the insertion of products through the consumption of API.
 The API will contain only the fields that are required to be completed, in which case it will save a lot of time.Consumption of API is best done through the use of the command in Shopware 6, where we do the insertion of all products in a much shorter period compared to the manual insertion.

-• Price (gross and net) • Stock
+• Title • Product number • Tax rate • Price (gross and net) • Stock